 A Lot of Potential

 The potential of your blog lies on where you want to take it and the things that you’re willing to do to grow your blog.
-One example is – I got a part-time writing job last month that I didn’t apply for because of this blog.
+One example is – I got a part-time writing job last month that I didn’t even apply for because of this blog.

 One blog can also have multiple income streams depending on how you want to structure it.
 It can also lead you to other opportunities that you might not know yet.